victorfeijo/chess95/docs/CONTRIBUTING.md

 1. In your project directory, run `heroku login` and enter your credentials.
 2. Run `heroku create APP_NAME` to create your Heroku application.
 Copy your application URL for later steps.
 3. Navigate to your application in the [heroku apps dashboard](https://dashboard.heroku.com/apps) and go to the Resources tab.
 Under Add-ons, add a [postgres](https://elements.heroku.com/addons/heroku-postgresql) database by searching for postgres in the search field.
 A `DATABASE_URL` [configuration variable](https://devcenter.heroku.com/articles/config-vars) is generated upon creation.
 4. As described in the Configuration section, the current application is not using authentication but in order to work it needs to be configured.
 For each chosen provider a set of environment variables needs to be provided.
-By default Google, Facebook and Linkedin are the currents provides, so for each of these providers, a collection of variables should be set.
+By default Google, Facebook and Linkedin are the current providers, so for each of these providers a collection of variables should be set.
 Navigate to your application's Settings tab in your Heroku dashboard.
 Click on Reveal Vars and set the following values:
    - `GOOGLE_ID`, `FACEBOOK_ID` and `LINKEDIN_ID`: the clients ID's or random values
    - `GOOGLE_SECRET`, `FACEBOOK_SECRET` and `LINKEDIN_SECRET`: the clients secret's or random values
-   - `GOOGLE_CALLBACK_URL`, `FACEBOOK_CALLBACK_URL` and `LINKEDIN_CALLBACK_URL`: Respectively: `https://[YOUR_HEROKU_APPLICATION_URL].herokuapp.com/api/auth/google/callback`, `https://[YOUR_HEROKU_APPLICATION_URL].herokuapp.com/api/auth/facebook/callback` and `https://[YOUR_HEROKU_APPLICATION_URL].herokuapp.com/api/auth/linkedin/callback`
+   - `GOOGLE_CALLBACK_URL`, `FACEBOOK_CALLBACK_URL` and `LINKEDIN_CALLBACK_URL`: Respectively `https://[YOUR_HEROKU_APPLICATION_URL].herokuapp.com/api/auth/google/callback`, `https://[YOUR_HEROKU_APPLICATION_URL].herokuapp.com/api/auth/facebook/callback` and `https://[YOUR_HEROKU_APPLICATION_URL].herokuapp.com/api/auth/linkedin/callback`
    - `SUCCESS_LOGIN_REDIRECT_URL`: `https://[YOUR_HEROKU_APPLICATION_URL].herokuapp.com/connect`

 ### Deploying to Heroku